ensoft/about/pages/culture.md

 We believe we are here to make a difference, not just make money.

-All employees are given the chance to take five days to volunteer for a cause of their choice every year through the [Time2Give](https://blogs.cisco.com/tag/time2give) scheme.
-(It was extended to ten days for 2020, due to the exceptional situation of COVID-19.)
+All employees are given the chance to take at least five days to volunteer for a cause of their choice every year through the [Time2Give](https://blogs.cisco.com/tag/time2give) scheme.
+(It has actually been at least ten days for the past two years.)
 There's corporate donation matching of up to $10,000 per annum.
 Any time someone volunteers for an hour, they can claim a $10 donation from Cisco for the charity.

 For more information about Cisco's commitment to corporate social responsibility (or 'CSR'), check out [Cisco's CSR page](https://www.cisco.com/c/en/us/about/csr.html) or even the [Cisco CSR Twitter](https://twitter.com/ciscocsr?lang=en)!